l0k18/docker-gentoo-steemd/README.md

-The configuration of the Gentoo system inside the container is built with `-Os` compiler optimisation flag enabled, so that most of the support libraries are probably smaller and faster than the ones that the host system ould use.
+The configuration of the Gentoo system inside the container is built with `-Os` compiler optimisation flag enabled, so that most of the support libraries are probably smaller and faster than the ones that the host system would use.
 Neither Boost nor steemd is optimised this way, however.
 I may amend this in the future, but for now, this container is fully working and has a side benefit that following the commands inside the Dockerfile you can also build `steemd` to run on a Gentoo server.